Susanou/ECSE484FinalProject/report.md

 ## Problems

 The idea of our project is to take poems from different authors of the same literary era and identify who the author is based on the writing.
 All the authors would be picked from the same century and since the literary movement would be the same, we hope to make it so that the only difference would be the actual writing itself rather than the style and emotion behind.
+In addition our project will be looking at French authors whose language is well supported in the field of natural language processing and whose works are well documented.

 ## Dataset